paskal/blog/blog/content/post/2016-shinken-vs-sensu-vs-icinga2-vs-zabbix.markdown

 * Puppet \ Chef integration — define what to check and where to send messages in your configuration system
 * Reusing existing technical solutions where possible, instead of inventing their own (Redis, RabbitMQ)

-Sensu pulls events from queue and executes handlers on them; that’s it.
+Sensu pulls events from the queue and executes handlers on them; that’s it.
 Handlers can send messages, execute something on the server, or do something else you want.

 ### Scalability

-Sensu architecture is flexible, because every component can be replicated and replaced in a few ways.
+Sensu architecture is flexible because every component can be replicated and replaced in a few ways.
 A sample fault-tolerant setup is described in the [following presentation](https://vimeo.com/92770954); here is a generalized view:

 ![Sensu architectural diagram](https://docs.sensu.io/images/sensu-diagram.gif)